Diversity Programs

 There is no simple or fast solution to increasing diversity in STEM disciplines.
 The center is giving preference to multi-prong, often long-term, approaches that are self-sustainable, are based on natural interests of targeted groups, are exportable, and for which CMOP can be a transformative catalyst.
 The center recognizes that, although the issue is national, accounting for local and regional specificity is essential for effective and sustainable action.

-For suggestions or more information, please contact Vanessa Green, Director of Higher Education and Diversity, or Karen Wegner, Director of K-12 Education.
+For suggestions or more information, please contact Vanessa Green, Director of Higher Education and Diversity.